bcoin-org/bcoin-org.github.io/guides-markdown/vps-setup.md

 ### Review and Launch
 ### Amazon will prompt you for an ssh keypair, download a new keypair
 ![amazon ssh](https://raw.githubusercontent.com/tenthirtyone/bcoin-org.github.io/staging/assets/images/guides/vps-amazon-ssh.png "Amazon SSH")

+Treat this keyfile with the same respect you treat your Bitcoin wallet file.
+Both are private keys and you will be the only person with a copy of your keyfile.
+If you lose it, Amazon will not be able to recovery it for you.

 ### Accept Acknowledgement & Launch Instances
 ### View Instances
 ![view instances](https://raw.githubusercontent.com/tenthirtyone/bcoin-org.github.io/staging/assets/images/guides/vps-amazon-instances.png "View Instances")